||Clackamas County, near the foot bridge

 Trees are creating a partial obstruction on the Elk River approximately one mile up river from Iron Head boat ramp.
 Portage is possible.
 Less maneuverable craft are encouraged to avoid this area and to launch from Iron Head or further downstream.
 Curry County Marine Patrol is working with the landowner to identify the best way to mitigate the logs.

-Two cottonwood trees are down, obstructing the main channel.
+Several cottonwood trees are down, obstructing the river left channel.
 Strong current in the narrow channel forces non-motorized traffic into the obstructions.
 There is portage, but less maneuverable craft can get into trouble in a hurry.
 Keep a sharp lookout.
-Most of the tree branches have been cut away, but the area still poses a risk to inflatable craft.
+The downed tree poses a risk to inflatable craft.
 Signs have been posted at nearby launch ramps.
+As water levels drop, this area will become more problematic and powerboats will not be able to pass through.
+Lane County marine patrol is working to mitigate some of the obstruction in an attempt to create passage.

 ||Railroad Bridge between Wagon Wheel and Canby.